career decision

 Selection facts and figures

-The following facts and figures highlight what rank highest to employers when it comes to selection in ascending order, contrary to a typical young person's belief, that is, success in the professional and highly skilled labour markets is hinged on a good degree.
+The following facts and figures highlight what rank highest to employers when it comes to selection in ascending order.

-Nothing is as important to employers than an employee that is able, willing to do the job and can get along with other employees; any individual with such qualities will have sufficient wider universal skills, the exact skills one is deemed to have developed during the general education phase.
+Nothing is as important to employers than an employee that is able, willing to do the job and can get along with other employees; any individual with such qualities will have sufficient soft skills, the exact skills one is deemed to have developed during the general education phase.

 FIGURES:

-More than 80% of employers rank wider universal skills the highest when it comes to selection.
+More than 80% of employers rank soft skills the highest when it comes to selection.

 Work experience